The Contrast: Machine Learning Vs. Deep Learning

 On the other hand, in deep learning, you would process end-to-end.
 For example, in a deep learning algorithm, you would have to pass in an image and in the result, it will automatically give out the location along with the name of the object.

 Generally, deep learning algorithms take a lot of time to get trained; this is due to the huge parameters in a deep learning algorithm that training them takes longer than usual.
 Unlike deep learning, machine learning takes lesser time from few seconds to few hours.

 This, in turn, goes reversed during the testing phase.
 During the test, machine learning takes lesser time to run whereas in deep learning the test increases on the increase of the size of data.
-Moreover, this isn’t applicable on all machine learning algorithms as few of them take lesser time as well.
+Moreover, this isn’t applicable to all machine learning algorithms as few of them take lesser time as well.